 If you talk to people who have gone to college 10, 15, 20, or even 40 years ago, you will hear similar stories about what their college experiences were like.
 College systems and structural foundations have not changed much from the past.
 The change that is happening is in the student demographics and their needs/expectations.
 It is important for students to realize every college has its own culture.
 Finding a comfortable match between student expectations and college expectations is essential for student success.
 Looking at demographics can help students think about what type of student needs would impact college selection and how that relates to their individual needs.
 For example, working students may need more course offerings that are online or have a shorter class session.
 Working students may have skills from their jobs and feel that they don't need certain types of classes as a result.
 In addition, looking at college selection demographics can help prospective students understand there are many roads to college.
 Ultimately, college is a dynamic equation.
-Recognizing expectations from the student's needs and the college's ability to provide for those needs is a major factor in the student's college success.
+Recognizing expectations from the student's college success.

 A Different Road To College: A Guide For Transitioning To College For Non-traditional Students.
 Authored by: Alise Lamoreaux.
-Located at: https://openoregon.pressbooks.pub/collegetransition/front-matter/introduction/ License: CC BY: Attribution.
+Located at: https://openoregon.pressbooks.pub/collegetransition/frontmatter/introduction/ License: CC BY: Attribution.